Keithclinton/simple_shell/README.md

 * If an executable cannot be found, print an error message and display the prompt again.
 * Handle errors.
 * Hndling the “end of file” condition (Ctrl+D)
-* Hanling the command line with arguments
+* Handling the command line with arguments
-* Handle the PATH
+* Handle the PATH.
 * Support the exit features and the exit status
 * Handle the Ctrl-C to not terminate the shell
 * Handling the command seperator `;`